geosoft1/tools/docs/Home.md

 - If not default configured Mac users need to have `darwin64-home` environment in LiteIDE otherwise the programs won't compile or run.
 - For cross compiling Mac users need to edit new environment (`IDE Tools:Environment`) and set `GOROOT=$HOME/go`.
+- Starting with go1.16 `go mod init` command is needed for each new or existing project.

 ## Platform Specific Information